jessihan-dev/comp120_assignment3/README.md

 # Link to Project
 https://github.com/jessihan-dev/comp120_assignment3.git

-Add Issues as necessary to track progress on all steps needing to be completed to submit lab Organize Issues in Milestones
+Add Issues as necessary to track progress on steps to be completed for lab and organize Issues in Milestones